 What do we have to do?

-The key principles of intuitive eating are few.
+There are only a few fundamentals of intuitive eating.
 And, gladly, for the most part, they are pleasant.

 Read also: Nutritious Smoothies for Weight Gain-Effective Recipes